These 7 reforms will help protect consumers, but they were overdue — and don’t go far enough.

-What Debt.com says: This is another really obviously needed improvement, but the implementation is super vague: “Each CRA will implement policies to monitor furnishers’ performance and take corrective action against furnishers that fail to comply with their obligations.”
+This is what Debt.com says: This is another really obviously needed improvement, but the implementation is super vague.
+“Each CRA will implement policies to monitor furnishers’ performance and take corrective action against furnishers that fail to comply with their obligations.”
 What policies?
 What action?
 What obligations?

 No payday loan debts

 What the attorney general says: This one’s just for New Yorkers, but if you have debts on your report from that violates New York’s lending laws, those aren’t allowed on your report.
 Payday loans are illegal in New York, so they can’t be included.